Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Application to Methods for Extracting Singular Values

 where $\tA_2$ is the $m \times (n-r)$ right block of $\tA$.
 Then, using \Cref{thm:2by2}, we obtain, for all $i$ for which $\tau_i^{\mtiny{ SVD}}:=\frac{2\|\tA_2\|_2}{\sigma_i - 2\|E_{\mtiny{SVD}}\|_2}> 0$,

 Finally, to obtain a bound for the \HMTa, we notice that, as shown in \cite[Table 1]{nakatsukasaFastStableRandomized2020}, if $Q$ is the orthogonal matrix from the QR factorization of $A\tV$, then:

 Thus, the \HMTa{} can be seen as a specific \GNa{} enabling us to use \Cref{thm:GNbound}.
-A direct comparison between the resulting bound and those of Gu~\cite{gu2015subspace} and Saibaba~\cite{saibaba2019randomized} is inconclusive; when compared in the experimental setup in Section~\ref{sec: NumIll} our bounds appeared tighter, however they use different information from \cite{gu2015subspace,saibaba2019randomized}.
-In particular, their results provide sharp bounds when $\tV$ is a random Gaussian matrix, whereas we make no such assumption.
-A definitive comparison is beyond the scope of the present work.
+Gu~\cite{gu2015subspace} and Saibaba~\cite{saibaba2019randomized} provide bounds for the extraction of singular values by the HMT method.
+In \cref{subsec:Saibaba}, we show that, in contrast with bound \eqref{eq:GNbound}, while these bounds are particularly sharp when $\tV$ is a random Gaussian matrix, they are less precise when $\tV$ has information of $A$.